Snowdrop, *Galanthus nivalis*: planting and care

 Available in 1 sizes

-How to plant the young plant
+How to plant it

 In small groups for a natural planting

 Using a bulb planter, plant at a maximum depth of 8 cm, in groups of 20 to 40, spacing the groups about 10 to 15 cm apart.
-Opt for irregular planting for a natural decorative effect.
+Opt for an irregular planting for a natural decorative effect.

 In a short grass meadow

-As a flowering tapetum: spectacular effect!
+In a flowering carpet: spectacular effect!

-In the ground
+In open ground

 - Loosen the soil deeply